Your frequently asked questions answered by Camp Cooper's Directors - Hiran & Donna.

 Camp Cooper is for children and young people aged 7 - 17.
 Children attend Camp Cooper from the UK and around the world.

 In bonnie Scotland!
-We are based in a picturesque village called Crieff, which is a 1-hour drive from Glasgow & Edinburgh
+Our two fantastic locations are in a picturesque village called Crieff (which is a 1-hour drive from Glasgow & Edinburgh) and a beautiful village called Dunbar (a 20 minute drive from Edinburgh)

 Campers attend from around 35 nationalities each summer.
 We limit the amount from any nationality to 20% to ensure there is a good international mix and that English is the main language spoken.
 The most popular nationalities that attend are campers from the UK, France, Spain, Italy, Netherlands and Germany.